 It’s only fair to point out that my original concerns described above, about ambiguity and inconsistency arose in paper forms, at a time when the Internet and WWW, even the PC and Microsoft Excel (the engineer’s favourite tool), hadn’t been invented, and what few computer programs there were, were specialist mainframe applications for specific analytical tasks.
 By this time personal computing is of course the norm and almost all creation and manipulation of information was computer aided if not automated, with electronic communication and integration of the same information – so these information modelling standards were very much aimed at computer-based implementations from the outset.

-Although I was only vaguely aware of it at the time, much of the information modeling being done had a recognized philosophical basis, though that too evolved during the timescale in which the models were developed. eg Aristotle, Wittgenstein and Russell were all references in supporting papers.
-The principle concerns were ontology, a model of “what” existed, based on pragmatic interpretations of classification and set-theories, avoiding over-reaction to such anomalies as Russell’s Paradox, so that anything useful could be said about anything. (*10) That work was of course primarily pragmatic.
+Although I was only vaguely aware of it at the time, much of the information modelling being done had a recognized philosophical basis, though that too evolved during the timescale in which the models were developed. eg Aristotle, Wittgenstein and Russell were all references in supporting papers.
+The principle concerns were ontology, a model of what existed, based on pragmatic interpretations of classification and set-theories, avoiding over-reaction to such anomalies as Russell’s Paradox, so that anything useful could be said about anything. (*10) That work was of course primarily pragmatic.

 Despite that, a number of doubts stayed with me.
-One was a moment when one member of a modeling work-group (anon) confided in me that he was a philosopher by training and had previously expressed doubts about issues being overlooked, and feeling guilt at having introduced Wittgenstein’s work to the group (!)
-Another penned a comedic skit on the possible consequences of the modeling team adopting various schools of art as philosophy over a weekend (*11).
+One was a moment when one member of a modelling work-group (anon) confided in me that he was a philosopher by training and had previously expressed doubts about issues being overlooked, and feeling guilt at having introduced Wittgenstein’s work to the group (!)
+Another penned a comedic skit on the possible consequences of the modelling team adopting various schools of art as philosophy over a weekend (*11).